 The Gunung Palung Orangutan Conservation Program (GPOCP) grew out of the larger Gunung Palung Orangutan Project in response to the growing threat that human activities posed to orangutans and other wildlife in and around Gunung Palung National Park (GPNP).
 GPOCP began in 1999 and was registered as a non-profit organization in Indonesia in 2000, under the name Yayasan Palung.
 In 2008 GPOCP became a registered non-profit in the United States.
 Over the years, GPOCP has progressively evolved into a landscape level conservation organization, striving for the protection of GPNP and the surrounding ecological areas as a whole.
-We currently run four main conservation programs, all with the goal of protecting the orangutan population in the GPNP area.
+We currently run five main conservation programs, all with the goal of protecting the orangutan population in the GPNP area.
 We also work closely with the scientific research team, who are based at the Cabang Panti research station in the heart of GPNP.
-Our four conservation programs are:
+Our five conservation programs are:

 - Alternative Livelihoods